akhalinem/node-transition/START_HERE.md

 ## 🤝 Community & Support

 ### When You Need Help

 1. Check the relevant README files
 2. Search official documentation
 3. Look in `resources/tools/troubleshooting/`
 4. Ask in Node.js Discord/Reddit
-5. Document the problem in your weekly log
+5. Document the problem in `LOGS.md`

 ### Share Your Journey

 - Tweet about what you're learning
 - Write blog posts (optional)
 - Help others once you understand